nicknha0k/Vapev4-Better/README.md

 - Inside `VapeV4.21-main source code`, run `.\gradlew.bat prepareInjectionBundle`
 - The bundle will appear in `build/injection/` (`Vape421Native.dll` + `Vape421Injector.exe`)

-- How I support the OpenSource community: I authorize you to copy, modify, and redistribute the Vapev4-Better code/UI in your Nexyre project, including in closed/obfuscated builds (I am not responsible for lawsuits or copyright infringement by third parties).
+- How I support the OpenSource community: I authorize you to copy, modify, and redistribute the Vapev4-Better code/UI in your project, including in closed/obfuscated builds (I am not responsible for lawsuits or copyright infringement by third parties).

 # PORTUGUESE (BRASIL)
 VapeV4 open source, com Click GUI funcionando e configurações salvando.